 Actually it is.
 In the EU, such regulations are determined by unaccountable bureaucrats and heavily influenced by wealthy industry lobbyists.
 Outside the EU, international standards and regulations are determined by industry experts.
 DVDs and USB, are both internationally recognised standards, and they work great.
 Vacuum cleaners limited to 850 Watts, don’t work so well.

 "the UK remains a sovereign country in the sense that we can at any time decide to leave the EU."

 Yes, but that is not what sovereignty means.
 Sovereignty means being able to self-govern without outside authority or interference.

 "However, we cannot as easily decide to rejoin."

 If Romania and Poland can join, why would it be so difficult for the UK, an existing member, to re-join?

 Agreed.
 But the EU’s flavour of political union does not cause or even guarantee peace.
 It is actually causing a rise in nationalism.

 "The EU has also helped to consolidate democracy in Southern European countries formerly under military dictatorships and in former communist countries in Central and Eastern Europe."

-Putting the cart before the horse: Democracy was achieved before these countries joined the EU.
-If these countries hadn’t achieved democracy independently, they would not have been able to join the EU.
+This is putting the cart before the horse: Democracy was achieved before these countries joined the EU.
+If these countries had not achieved democracy independently, they would not have been able to join the EU.
 To prove this point, consider this counter-example – if membership of the EU increases democracy (and peace), why hasn’t Russia been invited to join the EU?